jomasego/specialist-work-recommendations/README.md

         *   For questions, it calls the `RAGService` to find relevant documents and generate an answer using the selected model (Gemini or Groq).
         *   For freelancer requests, it returns a confirmation message, triggering the frontend to fetch recommendations.
 4.  **Recommendation Update:** The frontend makes a separate call to the `/recommendations` endpoint.
 This uses the `RecommendationService` to score and rank freelancers based on the full chat history.
+5.  **Security & Optimization Pre-checks (for `/chat`):**
+    *   **Caching:** The system first checks an in-memory cache.
+If the same query (and model) was processed recently, the cached response is returned instantly.
+    *   **Prompt Injection Scan:** If not cached, the query is scanned for malicious patterns.
+If flagged, it's rejected.
+    *   **Content Moderation (Groq):** If using a Groq model, the query is then sent to `Llama-Guard-4` for a safety check.
+If deemed unsafe, it's rejected.
+6.  **RAG Service & LLM Interaction:**
+    *   For questions, the `RAGService` retrieves relevant documents.
+    *   It then calls the selected LLM (Gemini or Groq) to generate an answer, incorporating context and chat history.
+    *   **Content Moderation (Gemini):** Gemini's API has safety settings configured to block harmful responses.
+If a response is blocked, a generic safety message is returned.
+7.  **Recommendation Update:** The frontend makes a separate call to the `/recommendations` endpoint.
+This uses the `RecommendationService` to score and rank freelancers based on the full chat history.
-5.  **Feedback Loop:** User feedback is sent to the `/feedback` endpoint and logged as structured JSON for future analysis.
+8.  **Feedback Loop:** User feedback is sent to the `/feedback` endpoint and logged as structured JSON for future analysis.

 ## 🔌 API Endpoints